SonarSystems/SFML-AndroidStudio-Template/README.md

 * Support debug/release linking
 * Maybe write a script to create the project with updated module application name

-Don't forget to change the applicationId and moduleName in the app/build.gradle file or otherwise other SFML-Example project will be in conflict with your shared-libs
+Don't forget to change the applicationId and moduleName in the app/build.gradle file or otherwise other SFML-Example projects will be in conflict with your shared-libs